mcilloni/first-step/README.md

    You will also need to change "clang" with "gcc" inside firststep.c .

 Q: How do I use helmc?
-A: helmc works only in the same directory of helmrt.o .
-It also needs clang.
+A: helmc works only in the same directory of helmrt.o and helmc1.
+It also needs clang, or gcc, or any c compiler.
-   Then, he can compile with helmc <file.helm> , creating a <file> executable.
+   Then, you can compile with helmc <file.helm> , creating a <file> executable.
    If you don't want it to assemble the executable, you can also use the parameter "-c" to create <file.o>.
-   This will be replaced with something better someday.

 How It Works?
 =============